 The difference in investment required for expected return is significant.

-Please note, for simplicity, these calculations do not take into account compounding interest.
-Compounding interest is essentially interest on interest, or rather, the result of reinvesting the interest earned.
+Please note, for simplicity, these calculations do not consider compounding interest.
+Compounding interest is the result of reinvesting the interest earned.
 Interest can be compounded daily, weekly, monthly, quarterly, or annually.
-Here is an updated list of the best high yield savings accounts.
+Here is an updated list of the best high-yield savings accounts.